Make a quick and easy meal on a weeknight that is dinner-party worthy.

 Start with leftover cooked chicken or pick up a pre-cooked rotisserie chicken from the grocery and add mushrooms, sweet onions, cream cheese and herbs.
 Frozen puff pastry wraps it all up for an eye-pleasing and tasty presentation.

 - 1 sheet puff pastry (frozen; half of a 17 1/4-ounce package)

 - 2 tablespoons butter

 - 1/2 cup sweet onions (diced)

 - Salt to taste

 - 4 ounces cream cheese (room temperature)

 - 1 tablespoon Dijon mustard

-- 2 cups roughly torn chunks of cooked rotisserie chicken or leftover cooked chicken breasts, chilled
+- 2 cups of rotisserie chicken (cooked and chilled; roughly torn chunks; or leftover cooked chicken breasts)

 Do not use raw chicken for this recipe.
 There is not enough time to thoroughly cook the chicken.
 Be sure the cooked chicken is chilled.